-We have a fundamental belief in the entitlement of every individual to fulfil his or her potential and will help both to remove any barriers to that full achievement and promote equality of opportunity across all aspects of college life.
-We take our responsibility to eliminate all forms of inequality seriously and our Single Equality Scheme provides the framework for our commitment.
+We have a fundamental belief in the entitlement of every individual, both staff and students, to fulfil their potential and will help both to remove any barriers to that full achievement and promote equality of opportunity across the Trust.
+We take our responsibility to eliminate all forms of inequality seriously and our Equality and Diversity Policy provides the framework for our commitment.

-The trust is a Disability Confident Committed employer.
+The Trust is a Disability Confident employer.
 Please click HERE for more details of the scheme.

 CASE STUDY – Sebastian Copeland, Brigshaw High School

 As a disabled student I can positively say that my time at New College Pontefract improved over time.
 Not everything was in place initially to meet my needs but the challenges we faced, we faced together, and they worked with me to provide the best care possible.
 The entire workforce and students treated me just like any other student and that meant a lot to me.
 My independence was developed.
 I wouldn’t have been able to achieve what I have achieved without that caring environment.